Juniper-SE/ztn-elk/README.md

 `docker ps`

-NOTE: If you notice a single container is exiting or not running, restart the container with docker-compose command but without the -d option so it'll show interactive messages Connect to the Kibana portal: (replace localhost with docker server IP if not on host
+NOTE: If you notice a single container is exiting or not running, restart the container with docker-compose command but without the -d option so it'll show interactive messages Connect to the Kibana portal: (replace localhost with docker server IP if not on host):

 http://localhost:5601